 A knock at your door wakes you.
 You’re met by a police officer who explains your child has been arrested.
 You may be experiencing a variety of emotions from fear to anger to denial.
 But you must act rationally and quickly to best protect your child.
-That’s why you need a juvenile criminal defense lawyer who also served as a former municipal police officer–who knows both sides of the law.
+That’s why you need a juvenile criminal defense lawyer who also has experience as a former municipal police officer–who knows both sides of the law.

 Protecting your child’s future.